TeaganPMann/1701QCA-Assessment1/experiments/experiments.md

 x7 Male to Female jumper wires.

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](light-dimmer.jpg)

-(Insert a caption here)
+You can see that gradually the red 5MM LED got brighter as I played with the switch.
+I fear maybe my battery pack was running out, which resulted in a less obvious lighting difference than I hoped.
+But there is still a difference, so I decided to document this experiment still.

 #### Reflection ####